OCA/server-tools/auditlog/README.rst

 operations to log for a given data model.
 Then, check logs in the `Reporting / Audit / Logs` menu.

+During installation, it will migrate any existing data from the `audittrail` module (rules and logs).

 For further information, please visit:

  * https://www.odoo.com/forum/help-1